epfml/disco/mobile-browser-based-version/README.md

 - a javascript file contains all the task-related information and methods.
 For instance, in this file, one can find the specific data-processing function or the textual description of the task.

 ### Use of Vue.js
-The main front-end framework used by the application is Vue.js.
-It's a widely used framework to build single-page UI (See [Reference](https://router.vuejs.org/guide/)).
+The main front-end framework used by the application is Vue.js, a widely used framework to build single-page UI (See [Reference](https://router.vuejs.org/guide/)).
 The application is built around Vue.js components.
 Essentially, components are defined around two parts:
 1. An HTML template that states how the component should be rendered
 2. A script that defines the behaviors of the components

-### Components architecture of the project
+### Component architecture of the project
 Components can be organized in a parent/child relation.
 Meaning that one can have a parent component that holds many other child components.
 `routers` are used to define which components are displayed to the user depending on the user's inputs.